adobe/experience-platform-workshop-201901/chapters/chapter-9.md

 Some elements of Launch are pre-packaged for sake of time.

-1. Create datasets on Platform, "SPP ExperienceEvent - first/last" and Profile
+1. We will be re-using the datasets we created with the UI in Chapter 3.

     ![](../images/chapter-9/launch-setup-1.png)